Kaigagi/gateway-core/README.md

 # Introduction
 Gateway backend
 # How to use

+## Clone the Project and run its locally
-You had to create file .env with this folloling value:\
+You had to create file .env with this folloling value:

 EXPRESS_PORT=3000\
 BROKER_PORT=1833\
 API_VERSION=v1\
 SERVICE_ACCOUNT_PATH=<firebase_your_service_account>

 - First